drewgonzales360/goenv/CONTRIBUTING.md

 # Contributing

 Pull Requests are welcome!
-I'd like to keep this project small, simple, and cute 🥳.
+I'd like to keep this project small, simple, and friendly 🥳.
 The [Makefile](./Makefile) is heavily commented to help lower the barrier to contributions.

 ## How This Works

 `goenv` does the following:
   - Downloads the tarball for the corresponding version a user provides
-  - Extracts the tarball to `/usr/local/go/${VERSION}`.
-For example, `goenv install 1.17.6` will create `/usr/local/go/1.17.6`
+  - Extracts the tarball to `/usr/local/goenv/${VERSION}`.
+For example, `goenv install 1.17.6` will create `/usr/local/goenv/1.17.6`
-  - Creates a symlink from `/usr/local/bin/go/` to `/usr/local/go/1.17.6/bin/go`.
+  - Creates a symlink from `/usr/local/bin/go/` to `/usr/local/goenv/1.17.6/bin/go`.
 The same thing happens for `gofmt`.

+The install directory `/usr/local/goenv` is configurable through environment variables.

 This project resists adding more functionality in an attempt to be simple.
-The four available commands will be limited to that for the forseeable future.

 ## Other Implementations